official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 unless it is able to work with the interests and agendas of other Member States.
 In relation to Iraq, the independent role of the inspectors was a further dimension.

-129

-Executive Summary830.
-A military timetable should not be allowed to dictate a diplomatic timetable.
+830. A military timetable should not be allowed to dictate a diplomatic timetable.
 If a strategy of coercive diplomacy is being pursued, forces should be deployed in such a way that the threat of action can be increased or decreased according to the diplomatic situation and the policy can be sustained for as long as necessary.